-No other cosmetic method is requested as much as whitening with 15% of the population having done it.
-It's easy, quick and relatively inexpensive and has immediate results.
+No other cosmetic method is requested as much as whitening with 15% of the population has done it.
+It's easy, quick, and relatively inexpensive, and has immediate results.
 Check out the two most common forms:

 There are several types of products available for use at home, which can either be dispensed by your dentist or purchased over-the-counter.

 Bleaching solutions - These products contain peroxide(s), which actually bleach the tooth enamel.
 These products typically rely on percent carbamide peroxide as the bleaching agent; carbamide peroxide comes in several different concentrations (10%, 16%, and 22%).

 Peroxide-containing whiteners typically come in a gel and are placed in a mouthguard.
 Usage regimens vary.
 Some products are used about twice a day for 2 weeks, and others are intended for overnight use for 1-2 weeks.
 If you obtain the bleaching solution from your dentist, he or she can make a custom-fitted mouthguard for you that will fit your teeth precisely.
 Currently, only dentist-dispensed home-use 10% car amide peroxide tray-applied gels carry the ADA Seal.

 You also may want to speak with your dentist should any side effects become bothersome.
 For example, teeth can become sensitive during the period when you are using the bleaching solution.
 In many cases, this sensitivity is temporary and should lessen once the treatment is finished.
 Some people also experience soft tissue irritation—either from a tray that doesn't fit properly or from a solution that may come in contact with the tissues.
 If you have concerns about such side effects, you should discuss them with your dentist.